43615/adc-lang/MANUAL.md

 The interpreter is connected to a standard set of I/O streams: Input, output, and error.
 The error stream works automatically, see [below](#errors).
 - `? -> Sz` reads one line of input into a string.
-  - `` Sa `? -> Sz `` additionally displays *a* as a prompt.
-Displaying prompts is implemented in this crate, but might not be in other IO wrappers.
-- `p` prints the top-of-stack value, leaving it unchanged.
-- `Xa P` pops and prints the top-of-stack.
+- `Xa p` pops and prints the top-of-stack value.
-  - `` `p ``/`` Xa `P `` prints without a newline.
+- `Xa P` prints without a newline.
-- `fp`/`fP` prints the whole stack line-by-line, keeping/removing the contents.
-The top value is printed last, prefix `` ` `` to reverse.
+- `fp` prints the whole stack line-by-line, keeping the contents.
+The top value is printed last.
+- For the above printing commands, prefixing `` ` `` will print `[brackets]` around strings.
-- `"` toggles string mode for these printing commands.
+- `"` toggles string mode for printing commands.
 Output is written to a string buffer instead of the output stream, the closing `"` pushes the string to the stack.
 - **CLI:** uses the IO streams of the process, input has an additional [line editor](https://crates.io/crates/rustyline) to enable shortcuts and history.
 The library may be attached to other streams using a generic interface.